Graphical tools for selecting conditional instrumental sets: Introduction

 \section{Introduction}

-Suppose we want to estimate the total causal effect of an exposure X on an outcome Y in the presence of latent confounding.
-This is often done with the two-stage least squares estimator.
+Suppose we want to estimate the total causal effect of an exposure $X$ on an outcome $Y$ in the presence of latent confounding.
+This is often done with instrumental variable estimators.
+A popular instrumental variable estimator is the two-stage least squares estimator which has attractive statistical properties for linear models \citep{vansteelandt2018improving}, such as being asymptotically efficient among a broad class of estimators for Gaussian linear structural equation models \citep[Chapter 5,][]{wooldridge2010econometric}.
 The two-stage least squares estimator is computed based on a tuple $(Z,W)$ of covariate sets, where we call $Z$ the instrumental set, $W$ the conditioning set and $(Z,W)$ the conditional instrumental set.
 It is well-known that the two-stage least squares estimator is only consistent if we use certain tuples $(Z,W)$ and we call such tuples \emph{valid} conditional instrumental sets relative to $(X,Y)$.
 Determining which conditional instrumental sets are valid has received considerable research attention \citep[e.g.][]{bowden1990instrumental,angrist1996identification,hernan2006instruments,wooldridge2010econometric}.
-In the graphical framework, which we adopt in this paper, the most relevant results are by \citet{brito2002new} and \citet{pearl2009causality} who have proposed a necessary graphical criterion for a conditional instrumental set to be valid.
+In the graphical framework and for linear structural equation models, the setting we adopt in this paper, the most relevant results are by \citet{brito2002new} and \citet{pearl2009causality} who have proposed a necessary graphical criterion for a conditional instrumental set to be linearly valid, i.e., valid for linear structural equation models.

 Besides validity, there is another aspect to this problem that has received less attention: the choice of the conditional instrumental set also affects the estimator's statistical efficiency.
-While in some cases no valid conditional instrumental set may exist, in other cases multiple valid tuples may be available.
-In such cases, each valid tuple leads to a consistent estimator of the total effect but the respective estimators may differ in terms of their asymptotic variance.
+While in some cases no linearly valid conditional instrumental set may exist, in other cases multiple linearly valid tuples may be available.
+In such cases, each linearly valid tuple leads to a consistent estimator of the total effect but the respective estimators may differ in terms of their asymptotic variance.
 This raises the following question: can we identify tuples that lead to estimators that are more efficient than others?
 This is an important problem, as it is well-known that the two-stage least squares estimator can suffer from low efficiency \citep{kinal1980existence}.